 Low-cost goods often come at the expense of workers, who labor in unsafe conditions, receive unsustainably low wages and have no collective bargaining rights.
 Perhaps nowhere is this more clearly illustrated than in Bangladesh’s ready-made garments industry.
+Here, ICCR's David Schilling addresses the virus's collateral damage.

 The 2012 Tazreen garment factory fire and the April 2013 Rana Plaza building collapse together resulted in the deaths of over 1,500 garment workers.